NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 Create a mathematical heart which fits within the circle defined by its radius.

 ## <a name="xy-to-line"></a> ![XY to Line](images/xyline.png) XY to Line
 This creates geodesic, great circle, or simple lines based on starting and ending coordinates in each table record.
-One of the coordinates can be from a point layer geometry or both can come from the table data itself where each record has a starting x-coordinate, starting y-coordinate, and an ending x-coordinate and ending y-coordinate.
+One of the coordinates can be from a point layer geometry or both can come from the attribute table data where each record has a starting x-coordinate, starting y-coordinate, and an ending x-coordinate and ending y-coordinate.

 <div style="text-align:center"><img src="doc/xytoline.jpg" alt="XY to Line"></div>

-**Input Layer** - This can either be a points layer, a simple table, or any other vector data set that has two coordinates among its data fields.
-For example a CSV file containing starting and ending coordinates could be imported using the importer ***Add Delimited Text Layer...*** from the menu ***Layer->Add Layer->Add Delimited Text Layer...*** From this dialog box the user can specify one of the coordinates for the layer's geometry or **No Geometry** can be used.
+**Input Layer** - This can either be a point layer, a simple table, or any other vector data set that has two coordinates among its data fields.
+For example a CSV file containing starting and ending coordinates could be imported using ***Layer->Add Layer->Add Delimited Text Layer...*** located in the QGIS menu.
+From this dialog box the user can specify one of the coordinates for the layer's geometry or **No Geometry** can be used.
 Both types of layers will be visible to **XY to Line.**

 **Output point layer** - Optional points layer that can be created in QGIS.
 It can contain the starting point, ending point, both points, or no points in which case it will not be created.